Asylum Lawyer Dallas

 - Supporting affidavits – Statements from witnesses or professionals confirming your situation

-In Dallas, applicants may experience longer waiting periods because of local case backlogs.
+In Dallas, applicants may experience longer wait times due to local case backlogs.
 Planning early and keeping all documents current and readily available will help you navigate these challenges.
 Carefully preparing your submission increases your ability to respond immediately if the Dallas court or USCIS requests more evidence or schedules an interview or hearing with little notice.
 My goal is to minimize stress by keeping your application thorough, timely, and well-supported by the documentation most valued by local adjudicators.

 With thorough preparation and strong documentation, we can present the best possible case for your asylum claim.